golosA/CurrencyBitBot/README.md

 ### About
-This code only how example.
+This code only for example.
 It doesn't optimize.
+Simple Telegram Bot, when you push button SNM/BTC, the bot goes to the exchange and takes data about last price

 ### How
 Before starts you need install python3.